passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 in the future.

 When the door opened, she didn't hesitate and fired four consecutive shots at point blank range with the StarAnvil.
-The human didn't really stand a chance.
+The {{hu.people}} didn't really stand a chance.
 He was hurled back through the habitat, catching on a table which sent his body flying, hitting the back wall with a thud and a squelch. _I thought you said you weren't a cold-blooded killer?_ a part of {{Sylla}} snidely remarked. _Shut up, he started it,_ she replied.

 "...Force, I'm speaking to myself," she voiced.